obi1kenobi/trustfall/experiments/browser_based_querying/README.md

 - `npm install` to install dependencies
 - `npm run build:rustdoc` to build the `trustfall_rustdoc` crate to wasm
 - `npm start` to build and run the local server
-- Open a browser to `http://localhost:8000/` and enjoy!
+- Open a browser to `http://localhost:8000/hackernews` or `/rustdoc` and enjoy!